3 hours of zipline and adventure park experience plus 30 minute orientation

 What if I have last minute add-ons?

 We know it is challenging to provide an exact count!
 We wish we could let you tell us at the last minute.
 However, we have a limited capacity in the park, and the best way to accommodate the capacity constraints is to require payment in full for a firm headcount seven days in advance.
-If there are last minute cancellations, we can provide you with a credit towards a future visit assuming there are at least ten participants present and you’ve let us know at least an hour in advance of your reservation time.
-The maximum credit is for 5% of your group’s fee.
-Last minute additions are welcome at the general admission rate (subject to harness availability).
+Last minute additions are welcome at the same day general admission rate (subject to harness availability).
 Keep in mind, last minute additions also lead to additional time spent checking waivers which can cut into your climb time.

 Do you require a deposit and when is full payment due?